-The online invoicing functionality within Xero presents some great opportunities for Xero customers to utilize payments services to streamline the payments process and more effectively manage their cashflow.
+The online invoicing functionality within Xero presents a great opportunity for Xero customers to utilize payments services and streamline the payments process to more effectively manage their cash flow.

 Background: video overview of sales & online invoicing in Xero.

 NZ$200 billion of accounts receivable invoices were raised and processed in Xero in the 12 months to 31 March 2018.
 Upon signing our standard revenue share agreement, you’ll be granted access to our Payment Service API to build a #beautiful payment experience for Xero users and their customers.

 Payment Services will undergo our standard App partner review process in order to be certified as an official Xero App partner and be promoted in the Xero App Marketplace.